 ♦ Genkyuen Garden Autumn Foliage Light-up, Hikone, 6:00 pm – 9:00 pm (enter by 8:30 pm)

 Adjacent to Hikone Castle, Genkyuen was built as a castle garden in 1677 by Ii Naooki, the fourth lord of Hikone Castle.
 I would call this Shiga’s best place to view autumn foliage illumination.
 The pond’s reflection of the colorful autumn leaves at night doubles the impact.
 Hikone Castle in the background is also lit up for a perfect night scene.
 Reminds me of a master painter using a black canvas.
-Admission 500 yen.
+Admission 500 yen (200 yen for jr high and younger).
 Short walk from JR Hikone Station.
 Map

 ♦ Konan Sanzan Temple Trio Autumn Tour, Konan, all day